baallan/distribution/gendersTutorial.md

 **::: /etc/sysconfig/ldms.d/ClusterGenders/genders.local :::**

-    # mark twain as a host ldmsd should run on.
+    # Mark twain as a host ldmsd should run on.
-    # If the attribute ldmsd is not present, the systemd startup script will exit without starting ldmsd
+    # If the attribute ldmsd is not present, the systemd startup script will
+    # exit without starting ldmsd.
     twain ldmsd

-    # define the default sampling schedule (1 second interval with 0 microsecond offset)
+    # Define the default sampling schedule (1 second interval with 0 microsecond offset).
-    # these can be overridden on a per sampler basis
+    # These can be overridden on a per sampler basis
     twain ldmsd_interval_default=1000000,ldmsd_offset_default=0

-    # define the hostname that should be used by aggregation daemons collecting from twain.
+    # Define the hostname that should be used by aggregation daemons collecting from twain.
-    # if twain has more than one network card, particularly a faster card, the name of that
+    # If twain has more than one network card, particularly a faster card, the name of that
     # interface should be assigned to ldmsd_host, e.g. ldmsd_host=twain-ib0
     twain ldmsd_host=twain
     # producer is the name of this host as it should appear in data sets.
     twain ldmsd_producer=twain

-    # set a component id (8 byte unsigned integer). should be unique across an entire site,
+    # Set a component id (8 byte unsigned integer).
+Make it unique across an entire site.
-    # define the port and transport type you want the collector to provide to aggregators.
+    # Define the port and transport type you want the collector to provide to aggregators.
     twain ldmsd_port=411,ldmsd_xprt=sock

-    # list the sampler plugins you want to use, separated by colons (more can be added later)
+    # List the sampler plugins you want to use, separated by colons (more can be added later)
     twain ldmsd_metric_plugins=meminfo:vmstat

-    # override the sampler interval for meminfo (slower) 10 seconds and schema name
+    # Override the sampler interval for meminfo (slower) 10 seconds and schema name.
     twain ldmsd_meminfo=interval/10000000:schema/meminfo_ws

-    # enable debug logging
+    # Enable debug logging
     twain ldmsd_dbg=DEBUG

-    # override where the log goes. note the leading // is required in the filename
+    # Override where the log goes. note the leading // is required in the filename
     # by default, the logs will go to syslog /var/log/messages on most systems
     twain ldmsd_log=//var/log/ldmstest.log